karthikc3086-org/VSS_GIT_workspace/readMe.txt

-10 Optional Step (This is required only when you want to keep the pre-prod branch in sync with git checkout PRE-PROD git fetch origin git merge origin/PROD        # or: git rebase origin/PROD git push --set-upstream origin PRE-PROD git push
+10 Optional Step (This is required only when you want to keep the pre-prod branch in sync with git checkout PRE-PROD git fetch origin git merge origin/PROD        # or: git rebase origin/PROD (did not try commented option) git push --set-upstream origin PRE-PROD git push